the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 export const PARAM_HPP = 'hitsPerPage=';
 ~~~~~~~~

-The *App/index.js* file could import the variables in order to use them.
+The *App/index.js* file could import these variables in order to use them.

 {lang=javascript}
 ~~~~~~~~